SumoLogic/sumologic-documentation/docs/apm/traces/services-list-map.md

 ### Alerts

 The **Alert status** column will display the most severe alert status along with the total number of alerts associated with a given service.
-The **Status** column will display the services with alerts, to get detailed information on the alerts, click on the associated service to open the entity inspector.
+The **Status** column will display the services with alerts.
+To get detailed information on the alerts, click on the associated service to open the entity inspector.

 **Alerts** in the Service List are displayed based on the configured [Monitors](/docs/alerts/monitors/overview/) in the Sumo Logic platform for a given host.